Do you know what you’re putting on your open wounds?

 I prefer to ‘dry heal’ and move to these types of creams post-healing, or at least from day 3 onwards once my new tattoo starts to feel dry.

 I’ve been overwhelmed with companies (selling aftercare products) posting links to their websites in the comments below this article.
 Some of these are not appearing as links are automatically categorised as ‘spam’ in our website system.
 On a side note – this article was NOT sponsored or encouraged by any external brands or companies.
-If you’re a brand that would like to work with Inkluded please get in touch.

 After sharing this article, I received a staggering amount of positive feedback from the tattoo artist community and a very strong re-assurance that the industry wanted me to share this viewpoint.
 Inkluded always aims to accurately share advice and never wishes to contradict any of the amazing artists working in this beautiful industry.